background preloader

 How to (seriously) read a scientific paper

-Adam Ruben’s tongue-in-cheek column about the common difficulties and frustrations of reading a scientific paper broadly resonated among Science Careers readers.
-Many of you have come to us asking for more (and more serious) advice on how to make sense of the scientific literature, so we’ve asked a dozen scientists at different career stages and in a broad range of fields to tell us how they do it.
+Adam Ruben's tongue-in-cheek column about the common difficulties and frustrations of reading a scientific paper broadly resonated among Science Careers readers.
+Many of you have come to us asking for more (and more serious) advice on how to make sense of the scientific literature, so we've asked a dozen scientists at different career stages and in a broad range of fields to tell us how they do it.
 Although it is clear that reading scientific papers becomes easier with experience, the stumbling blocks are real, and it is up to each scientist to identify and apply the techniques that work best for them.
-The responses have been edited for clarity and brevity.
 How do you approach reading a paper?
 I start by reading the abstract.
-More from our How-To series I first get a general idea by reading the abstract and conclusions.
-If I’m aiming to just get the main points, I’ll read the abstract, hop to the figures, and scan the discussion for important points.
+I first get a general idea by reading the abstract and conclusions.
+If you want to make it a productive exercise, you need to have a clear idea of which kind of information you need to get in the first place, and then focus on that aspect.
+I always start with title and abstract.
 All the time.
 Yes, many times.
+Related: nla2019

 Related: